 I personally do not like to carry a bundle of hard copies in my luggage.
 It adds bulk, and I like traveling as light as possible.
 Also, it is risky!
 Those hard copies could end up in the wrong hands.
 You don’t want that, right?

 I highly recommend flash drives!
 They are tiny, lightweight, and can be easily transported in hidden luggage compartments.
-Make sure your flash drive is encrypted so your information is protected in the event your flash drive is lost or stolen.
+Make sure your flash drive is encrypted so your information is protected.
 Not sure how to encrypt your flash drive?
 Here’s some helpful information from Microsoft.

-With that being said, it is also a good idea to have a secure method of accessing your documents online.
+In the event your flash drive is lost or stolen, it is a good idea to have a secure method of accessing your documents online.
 I email them to myself using encrypted email, and I always use a VPN while travelling.

 Light purple and white ProtonMail banner that links to the service.